 Glacier International Depository Bank (GIDBANK) as a Central Bank of Winnemucca Shoshone Indian Nation under the Foreign Capital Depository Act, is a financial institution in which business entities or individuals that are not citizens or residents of the United States may place assets for safekeeping and /or investment.
 GIDBANK combines a wide range of financial services with client-centered philosophy.

-Our Services include but not limited to Merchant Banking, Investment Banking, Project Development and Financing, Commercial Banking, Marketing Banking, Foreign Exchange and others.
+Our Services include but are not limited to Merchant Banking, Investment Banking, Project Development and Financing, Commercial Banking, Private Banking, Marketing Banking, Foreign Exchange, Venture Capital, Structured Finance, Equity Capital, Mergers and Acquisitions.
 We provide highly specialized services for high net worth clients.
+Our deposits are held in correspondent world banks.
+By the nature of our business and depositor base we are able to maintain a small staff of representatives in various countries.

 Our services are designed for high net worth foreign nationals, businesses and many cases Sovereign nations wherein we participate as a Merchant Bank and providing financial infrastructure via international investment pools.